Child marriage in the United States: U.S. states

-As of July 2025, child marriage is legal in 34 states.
-16 states have banned underage marriages, with no exception.
+As of May 2026, child marriage is legal in 33 states.
+Seventeen states have banned underage marriages without exception.
 The first one was Delaware in 2018.
-Then came New York, Rhode Island, Pennsylvania, Minnesota, New Jersey, Massachusetts, Vermont, Connecticut, Michigan, Washington, Virginia, New Hampshire, Oregon, and Missouri.
-The remaining 34 states allow underage marriage in exceptional circumstances if one or more of the following circumstances apply:
+Then came New York, Rhode Island, Pennsylvania, Minnesota, New Jersey, Massachusetts, Vermont, Connecticut, Michigan, Washington, Virginia, New Hampshire, Oregon, Maine Missouri, and Oklahoma.
+The remaining 33 states allow underage marriage if one or more of the following circumstances apply: